 - 1. The Deputy Secretary of the Department of Public Safety, or the Deputy Secretary's designee; - 2.
 The Secretary of the Department of Environmental Quality, or the Secretary's designee; - 3.
-The Director of the Governor's Office of Homeland Security and Emergency Preparedness, or the Director's designee; - 4.
-A representative of the Right-to-Know Unit, Department of Public Safety, Office of State Police: - 5.
-A representative of the Louisiana Emergency Preparedness Association; - 6.
-The Director of the Louisiana State University Fire and Emergency Training Institute or the Director's designee; - 7.
-A representative of environmental interests; - 8.
-A representative of the chemical industry nominated by the Louisiana Chemical Association; - 9.
-Ten at-large members; and
+The Secretary of the Department of Agriculture and Forestry or the Secretary's designee; - 4.
+The Director of the Governor's Office of Homeland Security and Emergency Preparedness, or the Director's designee; - 5.
+A representative of the Right-to-Know Unit, Department of Public Safety, Office of State Police; - 6.
+A representative of the Louisiana Emergency Preparedness Association; - 7.
+The Director of the Louisiana State University Fire and Emergency Training Institute; - 8.
+A representative of environmental interests;

-- 10. The Secretary of the Department of Agriculture and Forestry or the Secretary's designee. - Section 2.
+- 9. A representative of the chemical industry nominated by the Louisiana Chemical Association; and - 10.
+Ten at-large members;

+Section 2.
 Number of members.
-The Commission shall consist of no more than 19 members appointed by and serving at the pleasure of the governor. - Section 3.
+The Commission shall consist of no more than 19 members appointed by and serving at the pleasure of the governor.

+Section 3.
 Vacancies.
 Vacancies on the Commission shall be filled by appointment of the governor.